alexfr98/OneApplicationQuestAndPC/README.md

 In the first scene, you can click the button to go to the VRScene.
 Also, if while being in the PC Scene you use the XR Headset, the camera will change and the text "Come back to the PC" will appear on the Headset screen and the PC screen.

+--> THIS WAS TESTED ON THE OCULUS QUEST 2 AND THE META QUEST PRO.